DFKI-NLP/faq-rewrites-llms/README.md

 The data is provided in json format.

 The folder [data](data/faq-data) contains raw FAQ drafts (input field), revisions by professional editors (reference field), and up to 3 LLM-generated revisions for each input (predictions field).
-The json also contains scores for each prediction (BERTScore, Rouge and GPT-Scores wrt. hallucination, informativeness and coherence.
+The json also contains scores for each prediction (BERTScore, Rouge and ChatGPT-4 Scores wrt. hallucination, informativeness and coherence.
 At the end of the files there are also overall average scores for each metric.

 The folder [prompts](data/prompts) contains an overview of the prompts.